Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• Effectively minimize the transmission of noise, creating a quieter indoor environment
+• Reduces noise for a quieter indoor environment

 Cons:

-• May be more expensive than standard door sweeps due to their specialized design and materials
+• May cost more than standard door sweeps

 11. Rain drip door sweeps